-The latest technology is used in RIC hearing aids are available such as the wireless connectivity feature and provide a level of comfort that is taking today’s RIC hearing aids to new heights of popularity among users.
+The latest technology is used in RIC is available such as the wireless connectivity feature and provides a level of comfort that is taking today’s RIC devices to new heights of popularity among users.

-RIC hearing aids house either a size 10 (Yellow), size 312 (Brown) or size 13 (Orange) battery depending on the style and size selected.
-The typical lifespan of a size 10 battery is between 3-5 days, size 312 battery between 5-7 days and size 13 battery between 10-14 days.
-This can vary depending upon the number of hours per day the hearing aid is worn, the severity of hearing loss and the technology level of hearing aid.
+RIC hearing aids house either a size 10 (Yellow), size 312 (Brown), or size 13 (Orange) battery depending on the style and size selected.
+The typical lifespan of a size 10 battery is between 3-5 days, size 312 battery between 5-7 days, and size 13 battery between 10-14 days.
+This can vary depending upon the number of hours per day the ear machine is worn, the severity of hearing loss, and the technology level of hearing aid.

 You may observe the following features

 - All components except receiver contained in a case worn behind the ear

 - Sound directed into the ear canal through the receiver unit